 - Once there, enable USB debugging, Install via USB, and USB debugging (security settings).

 - Download and extract the latest Xiaomi ADB/Fastboot Tools by Saki EU on your PC.
-You can find it on GitHub, here.
+You can find it on GitHub.

 - Make sure to install the Java Runtime Environment.
-You can find and download setup, here.
+You can find and download the setup on the official website.

 - Connect your Xiaomi/Redmi phone to a PC and allow USB Debugging on your handset when prompted.
 Install drivers if necessary.

 - Under the App Manager, you’ll see all installed apps, including system apps.
 The list is curated so don’t worry, you can uninstall (we recommend disabling over uninstalling) all and every app on the list.